Exploring coherent elastic neutrino-nucleus scattering using reactor electron antineutrinos in the NEON experiment: Introduction

-The COHERENT experiment explores \cenns using neutrinos from a spallation neutron source (prompt muon neutrino followed by delayed electron neutrino and muon antineutrino) with energies of approximately 30~MeV~\cite{PhysRevD.73.033005,COLLAR201556}.
-Relatively high energy neutrinos with significant background reduction using the timing information of the pulsed beam can capture a low-energy signal induced by the \cenns process~\cite{Akimov:2017ade,COHERENT:2020iec}.
-However, such success has not been achieved using other neutrino sources such as reactor and solar neutrinos although extensive efforts have been made~\cite{Belov:2015ufh,Agnolet:2016zir,Aguilar-Arevalo:2016khx,Kerman:2016jqp,Billard:2016giu,Hakenmuller:2019ecb,Angloher:2019flc,CONUS:2020skt,Colaresi:2021kus}.
-In particular, the reactor neutrinos have an energy reaching a few MeV, producing visible recoil energy less than 1\,keV, which is a significantly lower level than that of a typical energy threshold of an order of kg size particle detector.
+The COHERENT experiment used neutrinos from a spallation neutron source (prompt muon neutrino followed by delayed electron neutrino and muon antineutrino) with energies of approximately 30\,MeV~\cite{PhysRevD.73.033005,COLLAR201556}.
+Relatively high-energy neutrinos with significant background reduction using the timing information of the pulsed beam had allowed the capture of a low-energy signal induced by the \cenns process~\cite{Akimov:2017ade,COHERENT:2020iec}.
+However, such success has not been achieved using other neutrino sources, such as reactors~\cite{CONUS:2020skt,Colaresi:2021kus,CONNIE:2021ggh,nGeN:2022uje} or solar neutrinos~\cite{XENON:2020gfr}, although extensive efforts have been made.
+In particular, reactor neutrinos with energy reaching a few MeV produce visible recoils with energy less than 1\,keV, which is significantly lower than the typical energy threshold of a kg-size particle detector.

-However, measurements of \cenns using the reactor electron antineutrinos in itself yields diverse interests in the understanding of neutrinos ranging from their interactions to oscillations.
-In astrophysics, the understanding of neutrino interactions at MeV scales is important for modeling of supernovae energy transport~\cite{Janka:2017vlw}.
-The monitoring of nuclear reactor can be accomplished via \cenns using several tens of kilogram detectors~\cite{Cogswell2016,RevModPhys.92.011003}.
-Consequently, certain possible investigations for novel physics beyond the standard model with the reactor neutrinos have been proposed~\cite{Formaggio:2011jt,Liao:2017uzy,Dev:2019anc,Aguilar-Arevalo:2019jlr}.
+Measurement of \cenns using reactor electron antineutrinos provides valuable information for understanding neutrinos.
+In astrophysics, understanding neutrino interactions at the MeV-scale is important for modeling supernova energy transport~\cite{Janka:2017vlw}.
+The monitoring of nuclear reactors can be accomplished via \cenns using detectors weighing several tens of kilogram~\cite{Cogswell2016,RevModPhys.92.011003}.
+Possible investigations of novel physics beyond the standard model with reactor neutrinos have been proposed~\cite{Formaggio:2011jt,Liao:2017uzy,Dev:2019anc,Aguilar-Arevalo:2019jlr}.